Ordered exponential random walks: Tail asymptotics

 Arguments of this form can be extended to general reflection groups, see Lemma 7.5 of \cite{doumerc_o_connell}.
-Therefore the Vandermonde determinant divides the first term on the right hand side of \eqref{asy.d} and due to the relationship between the $x_i$ and $n$ means that
+Therefore the Vandermonde determinant divides the first term on the right hand side of \eqref{asy.d}.
+Without loss of generality set $x_1 :=0$.
+As we have assumed $x_d - x_1 = o(n^{1/2})$ we can now assume $x_2, \ldots, x_d = o(n^{1/2})$.
+The relationship between the $x_i$ and $n$ means that for $x_2, \ldots, x_d = o(n^{1/2})$,